TomerMe2/APC-RTA-With-Album-Covers/README.md

 ## Conclusions
 We improve the Clicks metric for MF and FM models. <br/>
 We improve the populairty and coverage metrics for the MF model, and only the coverage metric for the FM model. <br/>
-We couldn't reproduce the results of the NN model corretly, even though we used the same code of the original paper. <br/>
+We couldn't reproduce the results of the NN model correctly, even though we used the same code of the original paper. <br/>
 Our method negatively impacts accuracy oriented metrics that are not Clicks.
 We argue that Clicks is the most important accuracy oriented metric since this is what a user will feel when using the playlist continuation feature in music streaming services. <br/>